antoniodefazio/cachenocosts/README.md

 I worked for the most important Italian telecommunications company, the manager tells me that during a migration we have to manage some data with a distributed and shared cache across the various pods.
 My proposal "Let's use Redis!", the manager's response "the budget does not include the introduction of another infrastructure".
 Then I thought "Actually nothing in life comes for free..."

 I start with in-depth questions about the task assigned to me and do a small analysis of the requirements and a minimum feasibility study of my solution starting my research.
-I also point out to the manager that we are in the migration phase so we need to use a solution that works for both Google Kuberntes Engine and Openshift.
+I also point out to the manager that we are in the migration phase so we need to use a solution that works for both Google Kuberntes Engine and Openshift. **From the analysis I discover that these are data that rarely change and when they change I can invoke eviction.**

 I discover that exists an open source toolkit for reliable messaging written in Java: JGroups (www.jgroups.org) , and it can be used under the covers to send messages back and forth between other application servers, optimizing network communication and resource usage for distributed applications.
 Furthermore, JGroups and Infinispan(https://infinispan.org/) together can create a distributed cache where every pod/application is a node, because JGroups provides multicast-based group communication.
 The most important object of JGroups is JChannel(http://www.jgroups.org/javadoc3/org/jgroups/JChannel.html) which serves as the backbone of communication, it is able to send messages to all node registered.